-Subscription-based businesses evolve over time and with this evolution comes a need to have a greater level of control and flexibility over the types of plans they offer their subscribers and the prices attached to these plans.
-Businesses rarely ever succeed by taking a one-size-fits-all approach and it’s no different for a subscription business.
+Subscription based billing businesses evolve over time, and with this evolution comes a need to have a greater level of control and flexibility over the types of plans they offer their subscribers and the prices attached to these plans.
+Businesses rarely succeed by taking a one-size-fits-all approach, which is no different for a subscription business.
 Customers need to know that they are getting value, and the merchant needs to be able to price things effectively to show off this value.
-If a business handles things properly they are less churn and more satisfied customers.
+If a business handles things properly, they are less churn and more satisfied customers.

-Subscription businesses have a number of pricing models open to them.
-They could offer a fixed-price model, a seat-based or SaaS model, a usage-based model, or a one-time model.
+Subscription based billing businesses have a number of pricing models open to them.
+They could offer a fixed-price, a seat-based or SaaS, a usage-based, or a one-time model.
 Each model is different and comes with its own strategic benefits.

-With the fixed recurring model consumers are charged a set price for the product or service at the beginning of each billing cycle.
+With the fixed price recurring model, consumers are charged a set price for the product or service at the beginning of each billing cycle.
 Merchants can offer different plans, but they fix the price of the plan or each item in the plan.
-When people think of subscription models they think of fixed price subscriptions; including video streaming services, monthly magazine subscriptions, and the more recent box-of-the-month service.
+When people think of subscription models, they think of fixed-price subscriptions, including video streaming services, monthly magazine subscriptions, and the more recent box-of-the-month service.

-Businesses like using this model for their subscription-based service because it gives them a predictable, continuous revenue stream.
-They know how much revenue they can expect to get during each billing cycle and this amount doesn’t fluctuate much.
+Businesses like using this model for their subscription based billing service because it gives them a predictable, continuous revenue stream.
+They know how much revenue they can expect to get during each billing cycle, and this amount doesn’t fluctuate much.
 Subscribers enjoy it because there is a lower cost of entry.
 They will pay less on a monthly basis instead of paying the full purchase price right away to gain access.
-It’s similar to choosing leasing a car over purchasing a brand new one outright.
+It’s similar to leasing a car over purchasing a brand new one outright.

-You can see how these business models are different from a usage-based model, where a customer will be charged depending on how much they use the product or service that they subscribe to.
-This is seen most commonly in transaction-based businesses such as a cell phone provider.
-Cell phone customers will often pay according to how much they use their phones such as the amount of data, texts, and minutes they use.
-There are also video hosting services that will use this business model and charge subscribers based on how much storage or bandwidth they use up and how many ad clicks they generate.
-Billing for usage in a usage-based model will happen in arrears, after the end of the billing period when the usage can be calculated.
+You can see how these business models differ from a usage-based model, where a customer will be charged depending on how much they use the product or service they subscribe to.
+This is seen most commonly in transaction-based businesses such as cell phone providers.
+Cell phone customers will often pay according to how much they use their phones, such as the amount of data, texts, and minutes they use.
+Video hosting services will also use this business model and charge subscribers based on how much storage or bandwidth they use up and how many ads clicks they generate.
+Billing for usage in a usage-based model will happen in arrears after the end of the billing period when the user can be calculated.

-Finally there is the one-time charge model.
-In this case a subscription-based service will offer a one-time charge model to give prospective customers the chance to try out the product or service before they purchase a subscription.
-One example would be customers purchasing just one box-of-the-month to see what is included and decide if they like it.
-If they are pleased with what they get they will choose to subscribe and receive more boxes (or the product/service on offer) on a regular basis.
-Offering customers the chance to try before they buy is the main benefit to this model.
+Finally, there is the one-time charge model.
+In this case, a subscription based service will offer a one-time charge model to give prospective customers the chance to try out the product or service before they purchase a subscription.
+One example would be customers purchasing just one “box of the month” to see what is included and decide if they like it.
+If they are pleased with what they get, they will subscribe and receive more boxes (or the product/service on offer) regularly.
+This model’s main benefit is offering customers the chance to try it before they buy.
 It also allows businesses to test the demand for a new product or service before creating a subscription model for it.
-Businesses can also make a one-time charge, such as the costs of setting up or offering equipment, can be included in any of the other models detailed above.
+Businesses can also make a one-time charge, such as the costs of setting up or offering equipment, which can be included in any of the other models detailed above.

 Different subscription businesses are better suited to different models.
-A business may need to give different models a try before finding the right one, and they may need to alter which one they use as the business evolves and develops.
-A business offering subscription-based services may begin with the fixed-price model, but then discover that including something based on usage or switching entirely to offering usage-based pricing is better for their customers and their business.
+A business may need to try different models before finding the right one, and they may need to alter which one they use as the business evolves and develops.
+A business offering subscription based billing services may begin with the fixed-price model, but then discover that including something based on usage or switching entirely to offering usage based pricing is better for their customers and their business.

-No matter what model a merchant chooses to go with they need to be able to support it with their subscription billing solution.
+No matter what model a merchant chooses to go with, they need to be able to support it with their billing software.